rhit-lahmanjh/Sky_Guardian/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-SkyGuardian is an open-source codebase for people to learn drone control topics made by senior students at Rose-Hulman Institute of Technology located in Terre Huate, IN.
+SkyGuardian is an open-source codebase for people to learn drone control topics made by senior students at Rose-Hulman Institute of Technology located in Terre Haute, IN.

 ![Header](header.png)